JayroMartinez/online-store-dashboard/README.md

 ## Tools and Technologies

-- Python: for data simulation, transformation, and preprocessing
+- Python: for data simulation, transformation, and preprocessing (pandas, sqlite,...)
 - SQL: for querying the data using SQLite
 - Tableau Public: for building interactive visualizations and dashboards
 - Git and GitHub: for version control and documentation